 Written by Carol McMurrich, founder and executive director of Empty Arms

 Our story begins with one baby and one family, and it continues to grow.
 In May of 2003, my first child, Charlotte Amelia, died in the early stages of labor from a compressed umbilical cord.
 In the months that followed, I could not conceive of a time in my future where I would not be literally crippled by grief.
-Multiplying the shock and horror of Charlotte's death was the suffocating feeling that I would never be able to recover from such a substantial loss.
+Multiplying the shock and anguish of Charlotte's death was the suffocating feeling that I would never be able to recover from such a substantial loss.
 How could her death ever become less sad over time?

 A telephone connection with a friend-of-a-friend was my only evidence that I might survive this loss.
 During those long days, I longed to know real people who had walked the road I was on.
 I knew they were out there, but I didn't know how to find them.
 I mourned the lack of bereavement resources in my community, and even in those early months of my grief I daydreamed of ways to bring people together around their losses.